dougbutner/beta-pseudo/README.md

 Simply open an issue with your ideas, or send pull requests.
 If you don't have a Github account, let us know what you see to be improved in the [Ideas + Feedback section](https://discord.gg/7MWFcYFjHz) of cXc's discord.

 **Find the contracts**
-- [ups.cxc](pseudo-contracts/ups.cxc) - Receives BLUX / Sol Ups / Big Ups and pays artists BLUX
+- [ups.cxc](pseudo-contracts/ups.cxc.js) - Receives BLUX / Sol Ups / Big Ups and pays artists BLUX
-- [soldisk.cxc](pseudo-contracts/soldisk.cxc) - Manages Solar Disk registration and records.
+- [soldisk.cxc](pseudo-contracts/soldisk.cxc.js) - Manages Solar Disk registration and recharges

 ## To contribute to smart contract development